ZockiRR/RustSirens/README.md

 ## Sirens
 The folder '/data/sirens/' contains the available sirens.
 Existing ones can be edited or new ones can be created.
+To find correct positions I suggest to edit the siren file directly on the server (via winscp, filezilla or whatever you use).
+You can attach the siren to the vehicle you plan to configure, change the config file as you want and type `oxide.reload Sirens` in the console to reload and directly apply the changes.
+Repeat the last two steps until it fits your needs.
+You don't need to reattach the siren.
+This is the way I used to preconfigure the default sirens.
 As an example the police-germany.json file with some additional comments:
 ```
 {